31 Patriot Front members arrested near Idaho pride event

 The men were standing inside the truck wearing khakis, navy blue shirts and beige hats with white balaclavas covering their faces when Coeur d’Alene police stopped the U-Haul and began arresting them on the side of the road.

-“They came to riot downtown,” Coeur d’Alene police Chief Lee White said at a news conference.
+“They came to riot downtown,” Coeur d’Alene Police Chief Lee White said at a news conference.

 All 31 were charged with conspiracy to riot, a misdemeanor, White said.
 The men were going through the booking process Saturday afternoon and are scheduled to be arraigned on Monday, he said.